enkidevs/curriculum/javascript/core/functions-i/setting-default-values-with-short-circuiting.md

 Sometimes this isn't desired.
 If an empty title is allowed, we would (incorrectly) get `"Untitled"` instead (because an empty string `''` is falsy).

-A better approach would be to use default parameters to use the default value only if the provided one is `undefined`.
+A better approach would be to use default parameters which use the default value only if the provided one is `undefined`.

 ```javascript
 function title(t = "Untitled") {